robotslacker/slackerdb/README.md

 # Disk mode:   If not set, it defaults to the same as data_dir.
 # Memory mode: If not set, it defaults to save it in memory.
 sql_history_dir=

+# Specifies the minimum number of idle database connections that the connection pool maintains at any time.
+# These connections are pre-established and kept available to handle incoming requests, helping to reduce latency during operations.
+# Default Value: 3
+connection_pool_minimum_idle=3

+# Defines the maximum number of idle database connections that the connection pool can retain.
+# Connections exceeding this limit will be closed to conserve system resources.
+# Default Value: 10
+connection_pool_maximum_idle=10

+# Determines the maximum lifecycle time (in milliseconds) for a connection in the pool, regardless of whether it is active or idle.
+# Once the lifecycle time is exceeded, the connection is closed and removed from the pool.
+# Default Value: 900000 (15 minutes)
+connection_pool_maximum_lifecycle_time=900000

+# SQL statement used to validate the health of a connection before it is handed over to the application.
+# If left empty, the validation process will not start.
+# Default Value: Empty ('')
+connection_pool_validation_sql=

 ```
 Note: All parameters are optional.
 You can keep only the parameters you need to modify.